nasa/harmony-regression-tests/README.md

 # Harmony Regression Tests

+> [!CAUTION]
+> Any local copies of this repository cloned prior to 2025-07-01 will need to
+> be recloned following a rewrite of the commit history to remove use of git lfs.

 Harmony regression tests run a series of self contained tests to ensure no regressions occur when portions of harmony are changed.